 A node-installer image source location should be set.
-This can be a published S3 repository.
-Another possibility is on the OpenStack host if images are already set up there by the tenant (figure 7.4), or if set up there by another tenant and made public:
+This can be an image published by Bright, which if used causes the setup to download a latest node-installer image from the Bright image repository hosted on Amazon's S3 service.
+Another possibility is to select Image is already in OpenStack, which uses an image that is on the OpenStack host, if images have already set up there by the tenant (figure 7.4), or if set up there by another tenant and made public: